Indiana

 • Following re-vaccination of an "overdue" animal, when is the animal considered to be "currently vaccinated"?

-• A dog or cat that is overdue for a rabies vaccine is considered “immediately currently vaccinated” at the time the animal is re-vaccinated.
+• A dog or cat that is overdue for a rabies vaccine is considered “currently vaccinated” immediately upon being revaccinated.

 This rule applies despite the time that has lapsed since administration of the previous dose of rabies vaccine.